ePages-de/epages-docs/_posts/2016/2016-03-31-ecommerce-barcamp-jena.md

 ## Summary

 All in all, the BarCamp offered a friendly atmosphere to meet new people with a wide range of backgrounds.
 Many sessions were quite enjoyable with a wide variety of topics, and there were some outstanding ones, too.
 From what I have seen, I can totally recommend this unconference.
-Especially for PHP developers and all sector newcomers, this event may be a great cliffhanger.
+Especially for PHP developers and all sector newcomers, this event might be worth a visit.

 Before the eCommerceCamp is after the eCommerceCamp, so be ready for a visit next year!